rappasoft/laravel-livewire-tables/docs/filters/available-methods.md

 ### setFilterSlideDownDefaultStatusDisabled

-Set the filter slide down to invisible by default
+Set the filter slide down to collapsed by default

 ```php
 public function configure(): void